Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :align: center

-Insert filament through the filament gear, you may need to pull back the filament capture to thread the filament into the extruder.
+Insert filament down through the filament gear, you may need to pull back the filament latch to thread the filament into the extruder.

 .. image:: images/filgrab.gif